 Some species of bats, uncharacteristically called vampire bats, primarily feed on the blood of mammals.
 They’ve been named so after the vampires found in folklore and not the other way round.

-These vampire bats produce a chemical known as an anticoagulant.
-This chemical is present in their saliva and prevents the blood of their victims from clotting.
+These vampire bats produce a chemical known as an [simple_tooltip content=’a substance that prevents blood from turning from liquid to gel form’]anticoagulant[/simple_tooltip].
+This chemical is present in their saliva and prevents the blood of their victims from [simple_tooltip content=’the process by which blood changes from liquid to gel form to stop bleeding’]clotting[/simple_tooltip].
 Clotting would stop the blood flow and prevent the vampire bats from filling their bellies to their desire.

 Bats Will Still NEVER Do This!

 These vampire bats really must want to suck their victims dry.